 Summer Study Internship Course

 The Summer Study Internship Program's 2-credit Internship Course meets on Friday mornings throughout Summer 1 and two evenings in Summer 2.
-The primary emphasis of this course is to explore links between your academic tracks and your on-site professional experience, and to provide support and guidance as you prepare for your placement.
+The course explores links between your academic tracks and your on-site professional experience, and provides support and guidance as you prepare for your placement.

 Meet a Politics, Public Policy & Law Student

 Courses: Introduction to Public Policy; Principles of Criminal Justice